tharkadharshana/TwodayPos/README_TODO.md

 ## I. Major Features & Systems to Implement/Complete

-1.  **User Roles & Permissions**:
+1.  **User Roles & Permissions (Full Implementation)**:
-    *   Implement distinct functionalities and UI restrictions based on user roles (e.g., 'manager', 'cashier' vs. 'admin').
-    *   Secure Firestore rules to enforce these roles server-side.
+    *   **Admin User Management UI**: Admins need a UI (e.g., `/settings/users`) to invite/add new users (cashiers, managers) to their store, assign/change roles, and deactivate accounts.
+    *   **Modify Registration**: Decide if public registration should continue to create new stores/admins, or shift to an invite-only system for adding users to existing stores.
+    *   **Page-Level Access Control**: Server-side or robust client-side checks on each page to prevent direct URL access by unauthorized roles.
+    *   **Component-Level Access Control**: Conditionally render UI elements/actions within pages based on role (e.g., only managers see 'Edit Product', cashiers can't access settings).
+    *   **Firestore Security Rules**: Implement comprehensive Firestore security rules to enforce data access and modification permissions for each role at the backend.
+This is critical for security.
 2.  **Payment Gateway Integration**:
-    *   Integrate with real payment gateways (e.g., Stripe, Square, Adyen) for actual card processing.
+    *   Integrate with real payment gateways (e.g., Stripe, Square) for actual card processing.
     *   Handle payment intents, tokenization, and secure transaction processing.
     *   Manage payment terminal hardware integration if applicable.
-3.  **Appointment Booking System**:
+3.  **Appointment Booking System (for Services)**:
     *   For services marked as `isBookable`.
     *   Calendar UI for viewing availability and booking appointments.
     *   Staff assignment and resource management for bookings.
     *   Customer notifications for bookings (confirmations, reminders).
 4.  **Advanced Reporting & Analytics**:
-    *   Develop comprehensive reports beyond basic transaction listing:
+    *   Develop comprehensive reports beyond basic transaction listing: sales summaries (by product, category, staff, time period), profit/loss, inventory value, customer analytics.
-        *   Sales summaries (daily, weekly, monthly, by product, by category, by staff).
-        *   Profit and loss analysis.
-        *   Inventory value and turnover.
-        *   Customer analytics (top spenders, purchase frequency).
-    *   Visual dashboards with customizable date ranges and filters.
+    *   Visual dashboards with customizable date ranges and filters, using live aggregated data.
-    *   Consider using Firebase Functions for data aggregation and Cloud Storage for report generation.
+    *   Consider Firebase Functions for data aggregation.
 5.  **Full "Cloud Only (Strict Sync)" Mode Implementation**:
-    *   Extend the `await` and UI blocking pattern to *all* data write operations throughout the application when this mode is active.
+    *   Extend the `await` and UI blocking pattern to *all* data write operations throughout the application when this mode is active (currently demonstrated for add/edit product and finalize sale).
-    *   Implement a global UI loading/blocking state manager to prevent concurrent operations or navigation during strict sync writes.
+    *   Implement a global UI loading/blocking state manager for this mode.
     *   Evaluate if reads should also bypass cache (`getDocFromServer`, `getDocsFromServer`) in this mode for absolute consistency, and implement if necessary.
 6.  **Real-time Multi-Terminal Stock & Data Updates**:
-    *   While Firestore syncs eventually, achieving near real-time stock visibility across all active terminals without any delay might require Firestore real-time listeners on critical data (e.g., product stock) and more sophisticated client-side state management to merge these updates.
+    *   While Firestore syncs, achieving near real-time stock visibility across all active terminals without *any* delay might require Firestore real-time listeners on critical data (e.g., product stock) and more sophisticated client-side state management for merging updates.
-    *   Consider strategies for broadcasting urgent updates (e.g., last item sold).
+7.  **Advanced Offline Conflict Resolution UI**:
+    *   For "Offline Friendly" mode, design and implement UI/UX for handling scenarios where an offline-queued operation (e.g., transaction) fails during server sync due to conflicts (e.g., insufficient stock discovered upon sync).
+This involves alerting the user and providing tools to resolve the issue (e.g., voiding part of a sale, suggesting alternatives).

 ## II.
 Specific Page/Feature TODOs

 ### A. Dashboard (`/dashboard`)
 -   Connect charts and KPI cards to live, aggregated data from Firestore.
 -   Implement dynamic date range filters for all dashboard widgets.
--   Allow customization of dashboard layout and widgets.

 ### B. Terminal (`/terminal`)
 -   **Payment**: